Hook Model Framework

 1. Trigger

 Why it works: Every habit starts with a cue.
-Without a trigger, there is no behavior.
-External triggers get users started, but internal triggers — emotions like boredom, loneliness, uncertainty, or fear of missing out — are what drive unprompted, habitual usage.
-When your product becomes the automatic response to an internal trigger, you have a habit.
+External triggers get users started, but internal triggers — boredom, loneliness, uncertainty, FOMO — drive unprompted usage; when your product becomes the automatic response to an emotion, you have a habit.

 Key insights: